 Larkspur's downtown, between the Lark Theater and the original Lark Creek Inn, is designated as a state and city historic district and is officially listed on the National Register of Historic Places.
-In 2013 the minimum single family home price was $510,000, average was $1,436,086 and the maximum was $3,200,000.
-That's an increase of 20% from 2012.
 With Larkspur's outstanding schools, city services, shopping, activities, and easy commute, property owners enjoy a wonderful place to live and raise a family.
 Overall Larkspur is a great place to make a real estate investment.
 Golden Gate Sotheby's International Realty's agents are the most experienced in the Larkspur area.

 Larkspur schools are known for their excellence and diversity.
 Larkspur schools are part of the Larkspur - Corte Madera School District.
 This is a distinguished school district and is highly sought after.
 All schools in the districts have API's over 850, and all schools are ranked at a 9 or better on the state-wide ranking system.

 Larkspur's public schools are Neil Cummins School for kindergarten through 4th grade, Hall Middle School serves grades 5 to 8, and The Cove School elementary school opened in the fall of 2014 to better educate this growing family friendly community.

 There are numerous private schools such as St. Patrick School serving students 1 through 8 grades.
 Please see Larkpur's Quick Links for additional schools and links to their websites.

 Marin Catholic High School is a Roman Catholic co-educational college preparatory, grades 9 through 12.
 The student population currently numbers around 725.
 The administrators, faculty, and staff of Marin Catholic work hard to maintain a dynamic, student-centered environment, one that affords its young women and men every opportunity to achieve excellence.